 But, how to become a business intelligence (BI) analyst?
 Scroll down for details!

-What Does It Mean To Be A Business Intelligence Analyst?
+What Does It Mean To Be a BI Analyst?

 The business analyst acts as a mediator, moderator, and connector to bring the business requirement and IT resources together.